 W@W: What kinds of executives will be interested in this program?

-IG: Advanced Corporate Finance will appeal to participants who have already attended our Wharton Finance for Executives program and want a closer look at the complexities of corporate finance where they can get a deep immersion in advanced topics.
+IG: Value Creation and Growth Through Innovative Corporate Finance will appeal to participants who have already attended our Wharton Finance for Executives program and want a closer look at the complexities of corporate finance where they can get a deep immersion in advanced topics.
 Additionally, finance executives who haven’t taken WFEX but already have an MBA or years of experience will also benefit from it.
 They’ll all be able to step away from their day-to-day duties and immerse themselves in the latest research surrounding corporate finance.

 W@W: What distinguishes this program from others out there?